Jammu Tawi Rajdhani Express: Halts

-It has 2 halts in either direction at Pathankot Cantonment, and Ludhiana.
+It has 3 halts in either direction at Kathua, Pathankot Cantonment railway station, and Ludhiana.

-It is the shortest Rajdhani Express in terms of distance.
+It is the shortest Rajdhani Express in terms of distance and time.
+It is also the only Rajdhani Express that travels north from Delhi.

 Loco link and rake

-This train used to run with ICF coach.
-Currently it runs with LHB rakes.
+This train used to run with ICF coach before 15 June 2013.It now runs with LHB rakes.